chromium/chromium/chrome/browser/prefs/README.md

    `MigrateObsoleteLocalStatePrefs()` as appropriate, with today's date (MM/YYYY) in a comment.
 1. Delete the old code.
-1. In a follow-up CL, delete any 1+ year old `ClearPref()` calls; someone else will clean up after you in 1 year.
+1. In a follow-up CL, delete any 1+ year old `ClearPref()` calls in browser_prefs.cc; someone else will clean up after you in 1 year.

 ## Migrating a pref
 Instead of merely deleting a pref you might want to run migration code from an